-21.2.1 Mining Capital Costs
+18.2.1 Mining Capital Costs

-The total direct mining capital cost estimate is \$2,051 million, which includes \$857 million of initial capital and a sustaining capital of \$1,193 million.
-Contingency and indirects are calculated separately.
+The total mining capital cost estimate is \$2,051 million, which includes \$857 million of initial capital and a sustaining capital of \$1,193 million.

-Mine development costs are determined from the mining schedule created by BBA (Section 16.11.8).
-The mine schedule includes metres of development during the pre-production period.
+Mine development costs are determined from the mining schedule created by BBA (Section 13.11.8).
+The mine schedule includes meters of development during the pre-production period.
 Site-specific rock mass characteristics and hydrogeological information were used as inputs to estimate the cost of this development.
-Estimated initial capital costs by area are shown in Table 21-2.
+Estimated initial capital costs by area are shown in Table 18-2.